wrtirado/cursor-chiro-app/docs/payment-plan.md

   - Each office receives a monthly invoice that includes charges for all active patient accounts and any one-off fees (such as setup, if applicable).
   - Invoices are generated and tracked in a dedicated invoices table or via the payment provider's system (e.g., Stripe).
 - **Payments:**
-  - Payments are processed through a payment provider (e.g., Stripe), with each office having a unique customer record in the provider's system.
+  - Payments will be processed through Stripe, with each office having a unique customer record in the provider's system.
   - Payment status, invoice references, and payment method details are stored in the billing/invoice tables, not on the Office table.

 ## 4. Data Model Rationale